""

 Mathematics Complete the University General Education Requirements for Quantitative Reasoning A (QR-A) and Quantitative Reasoning B (QR-B) coursework.

-• the fourth unit of a foreign language; or
+• the fourth unit of a language other than English; or

-• the third unit of a foreign language and the second unit of a different foreign language.
+• the third unit of a language and the second unit of a different language other than English.

 • 12 credits of Humanities, which must include at least 6 credits of Literature; and